Test Export-Function Model Simulation Using Stateflow Chart

 Rename the state to

 Add periodic function-calls every 10 and 100 milliseconds.
-In the state block, enter the following commands.
+In the state block, enter these commands.

 on every(10, tick):send(out_10ms); on every(100, tick):send(out_100ms);

-tick is an implicit event that counts the number of
+tickis an implicit event that counts the number of simulation steps while

-You use a Simulink test model only for simulation.
-After simulation testing, generate code from the export-function model, and then integrate exported function code with an externally coded scheduler.
+Use a Simulink test model only for simulation.
+After simulation testing, generate code from the export-function model.
+Then, integrate exported function code with an externally coded scheduler.

 Add a Stateflow chart to your test model.